Moduli spaces of semiorthogonal decompositions in families: Introduction

 \subsection{Results}

-In this paper we will construct a moduli space for semiorthogonal decompositions and describe its geometry, for arbitrary families of smooth projective varieties (and more generally geometric noncommutative schemes as defined in \cite{MR3545926}).
-This is a far-reaching generalisation of the moduli space of lines \eqref{eq:moduli of lines} for a family of cubic surfaces.
-The following statement is for semiorthogonal decompositions of length~2.
-Later in the introduction we will discuss variants for decompositions with more components.
+We construct a moduli space for semiorthogonal decompositions (of fixed length) and describe its geometry, for arbitrary families of smooth proper varieties (and more generally geometric noncommutative schemes as defined in \cite{MR3545926}).

-\begin{alphatheorem}[{Theorem \ref{th:fine moduli space of semiorthogonal decompositions} \(+\) Proposition \ref{prop:description_of_SOD_on_Sch}}] Let~$U$ be an excellent scheme, and let~$f\colon\cX\to U$ be a smooth and proper morphism which admits an~$f$-ample invertible sheaf on~$\cX$.
-Then there exists an algebraic space~$\sod_f\to U$, which is moreover \'etale over~$U$, and which admits a functorial bijection
+\begin{alphatheorem}[{\Cref{proposition:description-sod-f}} and \Cref{theorem:sod-f}] Let~$U$ be a quasicompact and semiseparated scheme, and let~$f\colon\cX\to U$ be a smooth and proper morphism of schemes.
+Fix an integer $\ell \geq 2$.
+There exists a sheaf~$\sod_f^{\ell}$ on the big \'etale site $\Schet{U}$, such that \begin{enumerate} \item for all quasicompact and semiseparated~$U$-schemes~$V$, there is a natural bijection

+\item if~$U$ is moreover an excellent scheme,\footnote{ Excellent rings are defined in \cite[\href{https://stacks.math.columbia.edu/tag/07QT}{Tag 07QT}]{stacks-project}, and a scheme is excellent if there exists an affine open cover by spectra of excellent rings.
+It is a strengthening of the notion of a noetherian ring, particularly well-behaved with respect to completion.
+Many rings are excellent, cf.~\cite[\href{https://stacks.math.columbia.edu/tag/07QW}{Tag 07QW}]{stacks-project}, in particular, schemes of finite type over a field are excellent. } then~$\sod_f^{\ell}$ is an algebraic space which is \'etale over~$U$. \end{enumerate} \end{alphatheorem}

-for any quasicompact and semiseparated~$U$-scheme~$V\to U$. \end{alphatheorem} The $V$-linearity condition means that $\mathcal A$ and $\mathcal B$ are closed under tensor products with perfect complexes pulled back from $V$, and this is one of the essential conditions that ensure the existence of base change for semiorthogonal decompositions.
+The $V$-linearity condition means that the subcategories $\mathcal{A}^{i} \subseteq \Perf \cX_{V}$ are closed under tensor products with perfect complexes pulled back from $V$, which is one of the essential technical conditions ensuring the existence of base change for semiorthogonal decompositions (cf.~\Cref{section:base-change}).